JonnyBanana/QuickUACk/README.md

 </BR>
 it works on all windows version 32 and 64 bits with uac (Vista or Earlier)
 </BR>
-and are valid for all languages (Latin, of course)
+and are valid for all languages (Latin, of course).
 </BR>

 The scripts were created with the Italian keyboard,
 </BR>
 so I do not exclude that in some cases they require minor adjustments